 (f) Life-threatening internal injuries

 (g) Maiming (injury causing permanent damage)

-Child abuse, as described in the section above, is a Class 4 felony in the Commonwealth of Virginia.
+As described in the section above, child abuse is a Class 4 felony in the Commonwealth of Virginia.
 A suspect who is found guilty of child abuse can expect a sentence of two to 10 years in prison and a possible fine of up to $100,000.

 Virginia Child Abuse Statutes